t44chen/t44chen_sidequest_W3/README.md

 ## Iteration Notes

 Post-Playtest:
-- Initially, the game was a simple random "coin flip" (Win/Lose).
-We changed this to a strategic "Survival" mode where players choose specific items, making the outcome based on player logic rather than pure luck.
+- This is a strategy game where results depend on player logic rather than pure luck through item selection.
+I redesigned the gameplay multiple times to achieve a user-friendly interface.
-- Early versions listed items in order of value, making the game too easy.
-We added a shuffling algorithm to randomize the grid positions every time the game restarts, preventing players from simply memorizing the "best" spots.
+- Early versions sorted items by value, making gameplay too simple.
+A shuffle algorithm now randomly adjusts grid positions upon each restart.
-- Users reported that the "Embark" button was covering up the list of selected items in the backpack bar.
-We increased the height of the bottom bar (from 150px to 200px) and moved the button lower to ensure all text is legible.
+- The “Embark” button obscured the selected item list in the backpack area.
+I've increased the bottom bar height and lowered the button to ensure all text remains clearly readable.

 Post-Showcase:
 - Currently, items are represented by text boxes.
 A future update can replace these with specific icons or illustrations for each item to improve visual immersion.